xackery/xackery.com/content/post/karma-setup.md

 banner = "/post/images/karma/karma-search.png"
 categories = ["minecraft"]
 date = "2016-04-25T20:27:32-07:00"
-description = "How to set up Karma" images = [] menu = ""
+description = "How to set up Karma using ATLauncher" images = [] menu = ""
 tags = ["minecraft"]
 title = "How to set up Karma"
 +++

 Karma is a modpack for Minecraft, and is one of the most fun intense tech/exploration ones available.
+To play it, you'll need ATLauncher
 <!--more-->

 To install Karma, you need to: